 2. The Committee consists of one member of the law school administration, two faculty members, and three student members (one from each class, excluding OLSPIF members).
 For 2013, OLSPIF’s community advisors may serve in lieu of or in addition to these members.

-3. Stipends shall be awarded based on the following:
+3. Stipends shall be awarded on the basis of the following:

-- d. the project’s benefit to the student’s legal education;
+D. The project’s benefit to the student’s legal education and career goals;

 4. Stipend recipients will be announced by as soon as possible.
 All applicants will be notified by email.